-41 (1) If a person does an act of a kind mentioned in subsection 8(1) or 23(1) in relation to an expression of indigenous culture (for example, reproduces an indigenous carving) and the person:
+37.41(1)(1)Subject to subsection (2), Iif a person does an act of a kind mentioned in subsection 8(1) or 23(1) in relation to an expression of indigenous culture (for example, reproduces an indigenous carving in material form) and the person:

-is not one of the custom owners of the expression; or

-has not been sanctioned or authorised by the custom owners to do the act in relation to the expression; or has not done the act in accordance with the rules of custom;
+- (a) is not one of the custom owners of the expression; or - (b) has not been sanctioned or authorised by the custom owners to do the act in relation to the expression; or - (c) has not done the act in accordance with the rules of custom;

-the person is guilty of an offence punishable on conviction by a fine not exceeding 1,000,000 Vatu or a term of imprisonment not exceeding one year, or both.

-(2) It is a defence to a prosecution of an offence against subsection (1) if the act concerned:

-related to use exclusively for personal purposes; or

-related to using short excerpts for reporting current events to the extent justified by the purpose of providing current information; or related to use solely for the purpose of face to face teaching; or is an act that has been authorised by the National Cultural Council or the National Council of Chiefs.
+- (2) It is a defence to a prosecution of an offence against sSubsection (1) if does not apply if the act concerned: - (a) related to use exclusively for personal purposes; or - (b) related to using short excerpts for reporting current events to the extent justified by the purpose of providing current information; or - (c) related to use solely for the purpose of face to face teaching; or - (d) is an act that is not an infringement of copyright under Part 3 or of a right protected under Part 5 (see section 32); or - (e) is an act that has been authorised by the National Cultural Council or the National Council of Chiefs. - (3) To avoid doubt, this This section applies: - (a) in relation to an act whether or not the person did does-the act for profit making purposes; and - (b) in relation to an expression of indigenous culture regardless of when that expression first came into existence.; and

-(a) is an act that is not an infringement of copyright under Part 3 or of a right protected under Part 5 (see section 32); or

-- (3) To avoid doubt, this section applies: - (a) in relation to an act whether or not the person did the act for profit making purposes; and - (b) in relation to an expression of indigenous culture regardless of when that expression first came into existence.
+(c)despite any other provision of this Act.

+Formatted: Bullets and Num nbering ---------------------------- ---------

-CIVIL REMEDIES IN RELATION TO EXPRESSIONS OF INDIGENOUS CULTURE
+CIVIL REMEDIES FOR CONTRAVENING CUSTOMIN RELATION TO EXPRESSIONS OF INDIGENOUS CULTURE